 5.2.2.2.1.1.2 Amend to read as follows:

 “The label shall be in the form of a square set at an angle of 45° (diamond-shaped).
-The minimum dimensions shall be 100 mm x 100 mm and the minimum width of the line inside the edge forming the diamond shall be 2 mm.
-The line inside the edge shall be parallel and 5 mm from the outside of that line to the edge of the label.
+The minimum dimensions shall be 100 mm x 100 mm.
+There shall be a line inside the edge forming the diamond which shall be parallel and approximately 5 mm from the outside of that line to the edge of the label.
 The line inside the edge on the upper half of the label shall be the same colour as the symbol and the line inside the edge on the lower half of the label shall be the same colour as the class or division number in the bottom corner.
 Where dimensions are not specified, all features shall be in approximate proportion to those shown.”